cupnoodle/fluffyes/48-debug-app-launched-by-push.md

-You might run into issue like API is not being called when the app is launched from push notification, no problem we can put a few **print()** statements inside the function and see what went wrong…. oh wait how do we attach a debugger immediately when the app is being launched from push notification?! 😱
+You might run into issue like API is not being called when the app is launched from push notification, no problem we can put a few **print()** statements inside the function and see what went wrong…. oh wait how do we attach a debugger / console immediately when the app is being launched from push notification?! 😱

 Normally when we want to debug an app, we will open Xcode, build and run the app and attach a debugger to it.
-But in this case we want to attach a debugger to the app in phone immediately
+But in this case we want to attach a debugger to the app in phone immediately after the app is launched by tapping notification.

+Fortunately, we can actually configure Xcode to attach the debugger right after the app is launched by user on the phone.